evolvingstuff/vdw2/content/posts/help-inform-people-about-vitamin-d.md

 #### VitaminDWiki needs money to:

-1. Make and distribute more <a href="/posts/vitamin-d-videos" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 3914">vitamin D videos</a>
+1. Make and distribute more [vitamin D videos](/tags/vitamin-d-videos.html)

 1. Translate this video